-Cirrus SF50 Vision Jet operator Verijet has signed a non-binding LOI with SPAC New Vista led by former Boeing CEO Dennis Muilenberg
+As it expands to Texas, Cirrus SF50 very light jet operator Verijet has signed a non-binding LOI with SPAC New Vista led by former Boeing CEO Dennis Muilenberg.

 Earlier this week, it entered into a non-binding letter of intent for a business combination with New Vista Acquisition Corp (NASDAQ: NVSA).